 - You can choose not to receive emails from us by “unsubscribing” using the instructions in any email you receive from us.
 This will not stop us from sending emails about your account or your transactions with us.

 Information for Individuals in the European Union

-If you are an individual located in the European Union, you have additional rights regarding your personal
+If you are an individual located in the European Union, you have additional rights regarding your personal information, as described below.

-legal obligations; in connection with our pursuit of legal action; to detect and monitor fraud; or for the performance of a task in the public interest.
+We will decline your request for deletion if processing of your personal information is necessary: to comply with our legal obligations; in connection with our pursuit of legal action; to detect and monitor fraud; or for the performance of a task in the public interest.